forsythe/langton-turmite/README.md

 ### Customizable options
-`delay`: Milliseconds between each ant move
+`delay`: Milliseconds between each termite move
-`randDir`: Whether or not to initialize ants with a random direction
+`randDir`: Whether or not to initialize termite with a random direction
 `cellSize`: Size of each grid in pixels

 ### Controls